Skip to main content

 Featured image for Street-Based Entertainment in Tokyo: An Overview

 Educational Content Notice: This article provides cultural and sociological information about street-based sex work (tachinbo) in Tokyo.
 It is intended for educational purposes only.
-Prostitution is illegal in Japan under the Anti-Prostitution Act of 1956.
+Prostitution is illegal in Japan under the Anti-ProstitAct of 1956.

 Have you ever heard of the term "tachinbo"?
 Unlike the licensed sectors of the Japanese adult entertainment industry, street-based sex work operates outside the regulated system and is considered illegal.
+This guide provides a district-by-district overview of tachinbo activity across Tokyo, covering the legal framework, associated risks, and safer alternatives available to visitors.
+For a broader perspective on this topic across the country, see our nationwide street guide.

 What is Tachinbo (Street-Based Sex Work)